o11ydev/oy-toolkit/cmd/oy-scrape-jitter/README.md

 ## Plotting the output

-By using `--plot.file=scrape.png`, you can generate a PNG file which shows the scrape (mis-)alignment with an histogram.
+By using `--plot.file=scrape.png`, you can generate a PNG file which shows the scrape timestamps jitter with an histogram.